hwzhou2020/FPM_software/README.md

 [![PySide6](https://img.shields.io/badge/GUI-PySide6-green.svg)](https://pypi.org/project/PySide6/)
 [![Professional UI](https://img.shields.io/badge/UI-Professional%20Edition-purple.svg)](#)

+## Introduction

-A comprehensive software package for Fourier Ptychographic Microscopy (FPM) reconstruction algorithms with a **professional, modern graphical user interface**.
+A comprehensive software package for Fourier Ptychographic Microscopy (FPM) reconstruction algorithms with a professional, modern graphical user interface.

+The FPM software aim to serve as a platform for different image reconstruction algorithm, making algorithm benchmarking and instrument usage easier.

+Users can either format pulic FPM raw data in a speicific way (See Data Format section), or have their own microscope system to collect customized data.

+The software is still developing. if you are interested in contributing to this project, please contact Haowen Zhou (See Author and Contributing Sections).

 ## 🚀 Quick Start